AdobeDocs/mix-modeler.en/help/administration.md

 For Mix Modeler to function properly, you must set the correct permissions.

-In the Adobe Experience Cloud UI,
+In the Adobe Experience Cloud UI:

 1. Select **[!UICONTROL Permissions]** from the left rail, underneath **[!UICONTROL ADMINISTRATION]**.